 Connecticut native Scott Perkins enjoys a multifaceted career as an international prize-winning composer, a versatile performer, an award-winning scholar, and a music educator.
 His music, praised by critics for publications including the Washington Post (“dramatic,” “colorful”) and the Washington Times (“perfectly orchestrated,” “haunting,” “a remarkable and welcome musical surprise”), includes art songs, opera, musical theatre, instrumental works, choral and chamber music, electroacoustic media, and music for film and church.
 He has been commissioned by organizations ranging from the Washington National Opera to the American Guild of Organists, and his work has been performed throughout North America and Europe.
 He has collaborated with musical and non-musical artists, including Tony Award-winning playwrights, Emmy-winning filmmakers, and prize-winning poets.
-He is published by Augsburg Fortress and Encore Music Creations.
+His music has been released on Navona Records, and he is published by Augsburg Fortress and Encore Music Creations.

 Scott has concertized as a tenor throughout the United States, England, Mexico, Scotland, and Norway.
 He has performed with professional ensembles as both a vocalist and a conductor, and he is a featured soloist on CDs produced by Bridge Records and Loft Recordings.

-Scott has been a member of the faculty at DePauw University, Central Connecticut State University, Nazareth College, and the Interlochen Summer Arts Academy.
+Scott was recently appointed Assistant Professor of Music at Sacramento State University.
+He has also taught at DePauw University, Central Connecticut State University, Nazareth College, and the Interlochen Summer Arts Academy.

 Photo credit: Scott Suchman